kunalkeshan/SRMIST-B.Tech-ECE-Notes-2022-24/CONTRIBUTING.md

 1. Fork this Repository.
-2. Upload Relavent material that you think will be helpful to this Repo.
+2. Upload Relavent material or changes that you think will be helpful to this Repo.
 3. Commit your changes.
 4. Create a Pull Request to `main` branch.
 5. Wait for it to be merged!